the-trash/the_comments/README.md

 * Open comments for everybody (by default). *I hate user registration*
 * Moderation for comments
-* Spam traps instead Captcha. *I hate user registration*
+* Spam traps instead Captcha. *I hate user Captcha*
 * Comment counters for commentable objects and User
 * Blacklists for IP and UserAgent
 * Admin UI for comments moderation